MATLAB calls the destructor of a handle class when destroying

 Normally, declaring a method as

 subclasses from overriding that method.
-However, because destructors
+However, a

-Sealed does not prevent subclasses from defining
+not prevent a subclass from defining its own destructor.

 For example, if a superclass defines a method named

-is not a valid destructor and is
+is not a valid destructor, but is

 Can define valid destructors (which are always named